elastic/geneve/docs/data_model.md

 ## Queries

-You have to provide at least one query to Geneve, if you give it multiple Geneve will randomly choose the one it will generate the document for at that round.
+You have to provide at least one query to Geneve, if you give it multiple Geneve will randomly choose one at each round.

 Suppose you have this query: